dekarrin/ictiobus/docs/ictcc.md

-If stdin and files are specified to be read from, reading stdin follows the same ordering rules as any other file; that is, any files given before it are read first, then stdin is read, then any file given after it are read.
+If stdin and files are specified to be read from, reading stdin follows the same ordering rules as any other file; that is, any files given before it are read first, then stdin is read, then any files given after it are read.

 For example, in the following invocation, first spec1.md is read, then spec2.md, then stdin-spec.md via stdin, then spec4.md: